FOREX-Dollar in doldrums as heads for worst week since 2009

 back some confidence in the rate cycle."

-the week was on track to rise more than 3 percent - its biggest
+the week was on track for a more than 3 percent gain - its

 That was despite European Central Bank chief Mario Draghi